aazuspan/snazzy/README.md

 var tags = ["colorful", "no-labels", "simple"];
 var alias = null;
 var order = "random";

-var printUrl = true;
+var style = snazzy.addStyleFromTags(tags, alias, order);

-snazzy.addStyleFromTags(tags, alias, order, printUrl);
+print(style);
 ```

-Note that `addStyleFromTags` takes an optional `printUrl` parameter that will print a style's URL to help you find it again in the future.
+Note that all functions that add styles return the style feature, which can be printed to reveal the URL and other metadata.

 ### Snazzy Tags